Support, Resistance, and Supply/Demand Zones

 What Support and Resistance Actually Are

 Support and resistance are not magic lines.
 They are price levels where significant order activity has previously occurred — where buyers have overwhelmed sellers (support) or sellers have overwhelmed buyers (resistance).
 These levels matter because institutional traders remember them and return to trade from them.
+Price has memory — not because of mysticism, but because the same players are watching the same charts.

-How to Draw Valid Levels
+How to Identify Valid Levels

 Supply and Demand Zones